-An analysis of the District's industrial structure shows that:
+An analysis of the District's industrial structure by broad sector contribution to Gross Domestic Product 2017 shows that:

-- Secondary industries (manufactured and other processed goods) account for the largest proportion of the districts GDP (28.1%).
-This is followed by tertiary industries (lower value adding service industries) at 24.9%. - Within the secondary industries, Dairy Product Manufacturing made the largest contribution to overall growth in the Timaru District between 2015-2016.
-The industry grew by over 11% during this period. - When compared with the New Zealand average both primary and secondary industries have a greater contribution to the local economy
+- Primary sector industries contributed 12.7% (NZ: 6.8%) - Secondary sector industries (manufactured and other processed goods) account for the largest proportion of the districts GDP in 2017 (27.6%).
+This is followed by tertiary industries (lower value adding service industries) at 26.1%. - When compared with the New Zealand average both primary and secondary industries have a greater contribution to the local economy